testdouble/testdouble.js/docs/2-howto-purpose.md

 failures](http://github.com/testdouble/contributing-tests/wiki/Test-Failure-Analysis).

-Due to these risks, when writing integrated tests it's usually preferable to only faks things that are outside the purview of the system under test.
+Due to these risks, when writing integrated tests it's usually preferable to only fake things that are outside the purview of the system under test.
 For instance, if your application makes network requests which you want to control, a fake server that can be configured to stub HTTP responses and verify HTTP requests (e.g.
 [covet](https://github.com/testdouble/covet)) will increase confidence that the